hideodaikoku/silent-valley/content/blog/00-prologue/index.md

 **the_figure** wrote down an inscription on the flask and slipped it into his bag of vials.

-with three dots on the forest floor, **the_figure** drew a diffusion map.
+Painting three dots on the forest floor, **the_figure** drew a diffusion map.

 ![diffusion](./diffusion.png)

-the sand of the forest floor began to shift into a pattern of twisting roots. water seeped into the center of the hole at the base of **the_figure**'s feet. it rose to his knees, and as he looked up, two antlers grew from the base of his head, as he twisted into a seven foot tall shadow of a humanoid elk hybrid.
+the sand of the forest floor began to shift into a pattern of twisting roots. water seeped into the center of the hole at the base of **the_figure**'s feet. it rose to his knees, and as he looked up, two antlers grew from the base of his head.
+His silhouette twisted into a seven foot tall shadow of a humanoid elk hybrid.

 > ***+transformation+*** 🦌